 - City Planning Fee for Enclosed Sidewalk Café Applicants: $55 per seat with a $1,360 minimum (certified checks or money orders only, made payable to City of New York)

-Please note that convenience fees apply if you submit your license application online.
+Please note that a 2.49% convenience fee applies if you submit your license application online.
 A major credit card is required to submit applications online.
 You must visit the DCA Licensing Center to submit fees that are not payable to the Department of Consumer Affairs.

 You can file applications in person at the DCA Licensing Center, 42 Broadway, 5th floor, in Manhattan between 9:00 a.m. and 5:00 p.m. on Monday, Tuesday, Thursday and Friday, and on Wednesday from 8:30 a.m. to 5:00 p.m.